yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 many.
 You can print them in a pdf file to check.

-Then, I calculated the potential scale reduction factor, for both the hyper parameters and each participant.
+Then, I calculated the potential scale reduction factor, for both the hyper parameters and the parameters for each participant.

 ```
-rhat <- hgelman(hsam)
+rhats <- hgelman(hsam, verbose = TRUE)
 ## Diagnosing theta for many participants separately
 ## Diagnosing the hyper parameters, phi
 ## hyper     1     2     3     4     5     6     7     8     9    10    11    12